metaplex-foundation/js/README.md

 ### findNftsByMintList

-The `findNftsByMintList` method accepts an array of mint addresses and return an array of [`Nft` objects](#the-nft-model).
+The `findNftsByMintList` method accepts an array of mint addresses and return an array of `Nft`s.
 However, `null` values will be returned for each provided mint address that is not associated with an NFT.

 Note that this is much more efficient than calling `findNftByMint` for each mint in the list as the SDK is able to optimise the query and fetch multiple NFTs in much fewer requests.